'It can hear you, it can see you' | How to keep your phone's data from being stolen

 "Giving access to your device features through apps is almost like giving a key to your home to someone," he said.

 This demo is a dramatic example of the type of data that can be taken through an app, once permission is granted.
-Rebecca Herold, a data privacy expert from Privacy and Security Brainiacs, told WUSA9 that apps collect data regularly.
+Rebecca Herold, a data privacy expert from Privacy and Security Brainiacs, said that apps collect data regularly.

 "A lot of folks don’t realize that when they download an app," she said.
 "Even if it’s just a game app or a silly image app or whatever, often times that’s how these accesses to phones are accomplished.”